carlevison/cld-angular-config/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+For more information on the Cloudinary Angular SDK, visit the [Cloudinary Angular SDK](https://cloudinary.com/documentation/angular_integration) guide.